 1.3.
 Distribute adopted policy recommendations to relevant entities to encourage implementation.

 1.3.1.
-Review annually whether WSSPC members have undertaken the recommended implementation actions.
+Review every three years whether WSSPC members have undertaken the recommended implementation actions.

 1.3.2.
 Analyze why policy implementation by WSSPC members has or has not occurred.